PelionIoT/meta-mbl/docs/warp7-image-signing.md

     -rw-rw-r-- 1 simhug01 simhug01  2450 Feb 21 14:24 SRK4_sha256_2048_65537_v3_ca_key.der
     -rw-rw-r-- 1 simhug01 simhug01  3394 Feb 21 14:24 SRK4_sha256_2048_65537_v3_ca_key.pem

-Note the following:

-    The files 10000000.pem to 1000000B.pem are the 4096 bit private key files and have the yyy purpose.
-TODO explain this yyy.
+and the following provides information as to the purpose of these files:

-    The CA1_sha256_2048_65537_v3_ca_key.{pem, der} are the CA root level 4096 bit private keys in plain text and binary encodings.
+- The CA1_sha256_2048_65537_v3_ca_key.{pem, der} are the CA root level 2048 bit private keys in plain text and binary encodings.
+These are the first level keys in the PKI tree hierarchy.
-    The SRKx_sha256_2048_65537_v3_ca_key.{pem, der} are the SRK (second level) 4096 bit private keys in plain text and binary encodings:
+- The SRKx_sha256_2048_65537_v3_ca_key.{pem, der} (x={1,2, 3,4}) are the SRK (second level) 2048 bit private keys in plain text and binary encodings:
-        A hash of 1 or more of these keys are stored in the warp7 OTP fuses to form the root of trust.
-        These keys are used to sign certificates (containing a public key) at the next level down in the PKI tree hierarchy i.e. at the third level..
+    - The private keys are used to sign the certificates (containing a public key) at the next level down in the PKI tree hierarchy i.e. at the third level.
-    The CSFx_1_sha256_2048_65537_v3_usr_key.{pem, der} are the (third level) 4096 bit private keys in plain text and binary encodings:
+- The CSFx_1_sha256_2048_65537_v3_usr_key.{pem, der} (x={1,2, 3,4}) are the (third level) 2048 bit private keys in plain text and binary encodings:
-        These keys are subordiate to the corresponding SRKx key at the next level up in the PKI tree hierarchy.
-        These keys are used to verify signautres across CSF commands.
-    The IMGx_1_sha256_2048_65537_v3_usr_key.{pem, der} are the (third level) 4096 bit private keys in plain text and binary encodings:
+- The IMGx_1_sha256_2048_65537_v3_usr_key.{pem, der} (x={1,2, 3,4}) are the (third level) 2048 bit private keys in plain text and binary encodings:
-        These keys are subordiate to the corresponding SRKx key at the next level up in the PKI tree hierarchy.
-        These keys are used to verify signautres across product software.
-TODO: explain what this means.
-    All the private keys are in PKCS#8 format.
+- The 10000000.pem to 1000000B.pem are public keys for the SRK, CSF and IMG private keys mentioned above.
+    - There are 12 files in total, 4 public keys each for the SRK, CSF and IMG private keys).
+    - The hashes of the 4 SRKx public keys are stored in the warp7 OTP fuses to form the root of trust.

-For example, in the crts directory the following files have been created:
+On success, the following files will have been generated in the crts sub-directory:

     computer:TOP_DIR/layers/meta-mbl/pki/nxp/boards/000000-0000-000000-0000/keys/$ ls -la ../crts/
     total 160
-    drwxrwxr-x 2 simhug01 simhug01 4096 Feb 21 14:24 .
-    drwxrwxr-x 9 simhug01 simhug01 4096 Apr  2  2016 ..
     -rw-rw-r-- 1 simhug01 simhug01 1388 Feb 21 14:24 CA1_sha256_2048_65537_v3_ca_crt.der
     -rw-rw-r-- 1 simhug01 simhug01 1935 Feb 21 14:24 CA1_sha256_2048_65537_v3_ca_crt.pem
     -rw-rw-r-- 1 simhug01 simhug01 1358 Feb 21 14:24 CSF1_1_sha256_2048_65537_v3_usr_crt.der